 Beloit is a medium-sized city located in the state of Wisconsin.
 With a population of 36,891 people and 14 constituent neighborhoods, Beloit is the 19th largest community in Wisconsin.

-Beloit is a blue-collar town, with 35.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Beloit, you'll notice that it is more blue-collar than most other communities in America.
+36.08% of Beloit’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Beloit is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Beloit who work in office and administrative support (13.33%), food service (7.70%), and sales jobs (7.60%).
+There are especially a lot of people living in Beloit who work in office and administrative support (12.76%), sales jobs (8.31%), and food service (6.20%).

-Beloit is a very ethnically-diverse city.
+Beloit is an extremely ethnically-diverse city.
 The people who call Beloit home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Beloit residents report their race to be White, followed by Black or African-American.
 Beloit also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.93% of the city’s residents.
+People of Hispanic or Latino origin account for 18.54% of the city’s residents.
 Important ancestries of people in Beloit include Irish, English, Norwegian, and African.

 The most common language spoken in Beloit is English.
 Other important languages spoken here include Spanish and Other Indo-European.